Formatting text

 You can also apply styles to _*`verbatim`*_.

-You can have strong and empashized text.
+You can have strong and emphasized text.

 You can also apply styles to verbatim.

-Mau source
+Mau source code

 *S*trategic *H*azard *I*ntervention *E*spionage *L*ogistics *D*irectorate